sparker888/wri-case-study/src/app/page.md

 ![The Team!](/images/wrs-seattle.png)

 I'm honored to be working with the talented [WRS Team](https://sparker888.com/articles/joining-forces-with-wheel-rail-seminars).
 While I served as the project producer, it was the combined efforts of President Gordon Bachinsky, Director of Operations Brandon Koenig, Director of Marketing & Events Erica Koenig, and Web Designer Randy Karey that made it all possible.
-I also work peripherally with Bob Tuzic, Executive Program Director, who has played a huge role in the program's success.
-He and his son, Jeff Tuzic, communicate amazing engineering stories within the community on their partner website, [Interface Journal](https://interface-journal.com), which is highlighted on all WRI websites.
+I also work peripherally with Bob Tuzik, Executive Program Director, who has played a huge role in the program's success.
+He and his son, Jeff Tuzik, communicate amazing engineering stories within the community on their partner website, [Interface Journal](https://interface-journal.com), which is highlighted on all WRI websites.

 ---